Cats & essential oils, an expert opinion

 Felis Catus is one of the most successful species on the planet!
 If just one whiff of essential oil was going to cause kitty to keel over he would not have made it to where he is today.
 In a natural environment cats are exposed to essential oils daily, they are everywhere that plants grow.
 As they walk through the undergrowth, rubbing against flowers, twigs, leaves essential oils are released, albeit in minute amounts.
 When your cat rolls in a bed of catnip, he releases essential oil from the plant.
 So obviously they have some tolerance.
 It is OVERUSE of essential oils that can be dangerous.

-If we use nature’s guidance and allow cats the choice to interact with aromatics when and how they like, they will cause no harm, quite the contrary.
-Your cat can only benefit as it is such an easy and non-invasive way to provide your cats with the natural healing substances that would be available to them in nature.
+If we use nature’s guidance and allow cats the choice to interact with aromatics when and how they like, they will cause no harm, quite the contrary, your cat can only benefit.
+Allowing self-selection is an easy and non-invasive way to provide your cats with the natural healing substances that would be available to them in nature.
 This is especially important for indoor cats.

 Essential oils used wrongly can kill cats